MathiasNygaard/Bowling/README.md

-# Bowling
+# MrBowling
-A game of bowling
+A game about bowling